yishayw/MyTurn/Readme.txt

 2. Enter your name after "Name" and then click "Login".

 3. The Discussion page will appear.
 Press "Request to Speak" when ready.
 Hold the Button until you finish speaking.
 It is like a 'Push-to-Talk' button, but is not active until you get a beep.

-(The App will remember your name, if you connect from the same device and browser.
-So, the above sequences will be slightly different after the first time.)